LaurentRDC/scikit-ued/README.rst

 If your current Python installation doesn't have pip available, try `get-pip.py <bootstrap.pypa.io>`_

 After installing scikit-ued you can use it like any other Python module.
-Here's a very simple example:
+Soon, there'll be a simple example here:

 .. code-block:: python

     import skued
-    # Fill this section in with the common use-case.
+    # come back later, this package is empty

 API Reference
 -------------